Patsy Stone: Personality

 Patsy usually seems quite cold and unemotive, especially in her behaviour toward her chief rival Saffron, but she sometimes reveals a more vulnerable side (in flashbacks to her bleak life with her mother, in her overeager admiration for the awful Jackie, and in those rare moments when Edina temporarily withdraws her friendship) and even occasionally asks Saffron for advice.
 Patsy is an alcoholic, a chain smoker, and a frequent recreational drug user.
 She carries drugs with her at all times, storing joints in her trademark beehive.
 She has nearly overdosed on several occasions, and on one occasion in the series has to have her stomach pumped after a rave-style drug binge in Edina's sitting room.
 In "France", she is detained at customs after being found carrying what immigration officers believed to have been cocaine, only to be released when tests show she had been cheated into buying talcum powder.

 In "Identity", she is revealed to have stiffed her former dealer, Barron, of £50,000 worth of drugs, justifying her habit by saying, "Have you seen the price of methadone?
 Cheaper to buy crack."
 Her drinks of choice are Bollinger champagne or Stolichnaya vodka ("Bolly and Stolly"), though she will drink whatever alcohol is around.
 She jokes that her blood-alcohol level is so high that "the last mosquito that bit me had to check into the Betty Ford Clinic."
 In "Birth", she causes a fire in Edina's kitchen when she passes out with a lit cigarette.
-Her addiction to cigarettes is so strong that she carries nicotine patches that she gets into a non-smoking cab so that she can survive the journey.
+Her addiction to cigarettes is so strong that she carries nicotine patches so that when she gets into a non-smoking cab, she can survive the journey.

 At the beginning of the series, Patsy is very promiscuous and frank about her sexuality, seducing anyone she finds attractive.
 When the fourth series commences, Patsy's attractiveness to men has begun to wane, though she refuses to admit this and still throws herself at men.
 Her obsession with staying thin means that she rarely eats.
 She claims that she has not eaten anything since 1973.
 According to Edina, she has had a "stomach bypass".
 There are only two instances where she does eat.
 In the episode "New Year's Eve", she painfully chews and swallows a potato crisp and is visibly shaken from having actually eaten something.
 In the Christmas special "Cold Turkey", she renders the entire assembly speechless by demurely asking for a small slice of turkey during Christmas lunch; however, she chokes it up upon eating it.